marcos-abreu/monaco/docs/modules/monaco-multirequest.md

 Error Callback
 ----

-Whenever **monaco-multifetch** gets an error response from a `fetch` call then it will imediately abort any pending requests and execute the `error` callback passing along the original error parameters.
+Whenever **monaco-multifetch** gets an error response from a `fetch` call then it will imediately abort any pending fetch requests and execute the `error` callback passing along the original error parameters.
 In this case the `success` callback won't be executed even if some objects have already been completed with success.

 The parameters you will receive are the original parameters from the `fetch` error: